Rui-FMF/C/README.md

 Practical works not 100% done or correct, use only for inspiration.

-Project group:
+Project done by:

-Bruno Bastos,
+--> Bruno Bastos
-Hugo Paiva,
+--> Hugo Paiva
-Leandro Silva,
+--> Leandro Silva
-Mário Silva,
+--> Mário Silva
-Rui Fernandes
+--> Rui Fernandes

-Grade given to project: 18+
+Grade given: 18+